haberdashPI/Weber.jl/docs/src/extend.md

 * [`addbreak`](@ref)
 * [`poll_events`](@ref)

-To extend one of these functions you define an extension type.
+To extend one of these functions you must first define an extension type.
 For example:

 ```julia
 type MyExtension <: Weber.Extension